-Cryogenic readout electronics assembly for the LiteBIRD satellite mission
+Cryogenic readout electronics for the LiteBIRD satellite mission: assembly design and system testing

 LiteBIRD satellite